bryce-seifert/ATEM-Macro-Snippets/README.md

 ## How to Use

 * Install [ATEM Macro Snippets from the VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=bryceseifert.atem-macro-snippets&ssr=false#review-details).
-* Create a new XML file (or alternatively, edit and XML file exported from ATEM Software Control)
+* Create a new XML file (or alternatively, edit an XML file exported from ATEM Software Control).
 * Type a property you want to add and suggestions will appear.
 A full list of included properties is available below.
 * Select your snippet!
 * Using the tab key, navigate through the snippet.
-There will either be dropdowns featuring select between options for certain values or placeholders which you can replace entirely.
-Once a property is selected, the snippet will also automatically update properties that appear later in code!
+There will either be dropdowns featuring select options for certain values or placeholders which you can replace entirely.
+Once a property is selected, the snippet will also automatically update properties that appear later in the code!
-* Continue hitting the tab key and choosing or entering values until the cursor is at the end.
+* Continue hitting the tab key and selecting or entering values until the cursor is at the end of the block.

 ## Included Macro Presets (Alphabetical)